 Receiving Dividends vs. Crypto Lending

 Another notable difference is how you can earn passive income.
 Established companies in the stock market, such as Apple, J.P.
-Morgan, and Target, pay regular dividends to shareholders.
+Morgan, and Target, pay regular dividends to shareholders on a quarterly or annual basis.
 In the crypto market, the concept of dividends exists — but not in its traditional form and it comes with more risk.

 3. Volatility & Risk

 Cryptocurrencies are much more volatile and risky than stocks due to their rapid price fluctuations.
-As fast as cryptos can rise, they can fall just as quickly.
-As a result of the volatile behavior of the crypto market, many investors are hesitant to invest in it.
+As fast as cryptos can rise, they can tumble just as quickly.
+As a result of the volatile behavior of the crypto market, many investors are hesitant to invest.

-Though stocks are considered the safer investment between the two, if you have a relatively high risk tolerance and a solid investment strategy, the volatility of crypto may not matter as much to you (particularly given how cryptos have been trending in the same direction as tech stocks recently).
+Though stocks are considered the safer investment between the two, if you have a relatively high risk tolerance and a solid investment strategy, the volatility of crypto may not matter as much to you, especially since cryptos have trended in the same direction as tech stocks in the past.
 Similar to how we have blue-chip stocks, the same applies to crypto.
 Bitcoin is often touted as digital gold by supporters, while Ethereum is a close second.

 From a profitability standpoint, cryptos yield much higher return potentials and are a high-risk, high-reward medium.
-If we are looking at risk, stocks are less risky overall and are a medium-risk, medium-return asset.
+But, in terms of risk, stocks are generally less risky overall and are a medium-risk, medium-return asset.

-The timeframes when these securities can get traded, and their associated transaction fees are important factors to consider.
+The timeframes for when you can trade these securities and their associated transaction fees are important factors to consider.

 Trading Hours

 Cryptocurrency exchanges stay open 24/7, so investors and traders can trade non-stop if they want.
 However, this can lead to a constant state of FOMO (fear of missing out).
-For example, I always have crypto charts open on my laptop to check prices (which is not necessarily a good thing).
+For example, for several years, I always had crypto charts open on my laptop to check prices and look for bargains.

 Transaction Fees